knadh/listmonk-site/docs/docs/upgrade.md

 - Run `docker-compose up app db` and visit `http://localhost:9000`.

 ## Railway
-- Head to your dashboard, and select your Listmonk Porject
+- Head to your dashboard, and select your Listmonk project.
-- Select GitHub deployment service
+- Select the GitHub deployment service.
-- In the Deployment tab, head to the latest deployment, click on the three vertical dots to the right, and select "Redeploy"
+- In the Deployment tab, head to the latest deployment, click on the three vertical dots to the right, and select "Redeploy".
 - ![Railway Redeploy option](https://user-images.githubusercontent.com/55474996/226517149-6dc512d5-f862-46f7-a57d-5e55b781ff53.png)